SNU-LIST/Coil2Coil/README.md

 # CoiltoCoil
-* The code is for denoising of MR images using deep learning (C2C), C2C generated paired noise-corrupted images from phased-array coil data to train a deep neural network, based on a N2N algorithm (Lehtinen, et al)
+* The code is for denoising of MR images using deep learning (C2C), C2C generated paired noise-corrupted images from phased-array coil data to train a deep neural network.
+Then the paried images were modified to satisfy the conditions of Noise2Noise (Lehtinen, et al), enabling network training using N2N algorithm.
 * last update : 2022.
-07. 04
+08. 07

 # Overview